We Get Most Polyphenols From Coffee, Study Says — But Is That OK?

 The term polyphenol refers to an entire class of compounds that are found in plants.
-In previous research, they've been linked to antioxidant, antiviral, and anti-inflammatory benefits (among others).
+In previous research, they've been linked to antioxidant, antiviral1, and anti-inflammatory benefits2 (among others).
 A 2013 study also suggested that high dietary polyphenol intake was linked to increased longevity.

 The new report, published in the November issue of the Journal of the Academy of Nutrition and Dietetics, examined the sources of dietary polyphenols for American adults, over a 10-year period.

 In the report, the average adult consumed about 884.1 milligrams of polyphenols for every 1,000 calories—a reasonable amount.
 But it's where those compounds are coming from that may be a problem.

 Why getting polyphenols from coffee might not be optimal.

 The researchers found that 39.6% of polyphenol intake came from coffee, while beans accounted for 9.8%.
 Another popular morning beverage, tea accounted for 7.6%.

 As previously mentioned, polyphenols are a group of compounds (including things like flavonoids and phenolic acids) that originate in plants—which means, logically, shouldn't those five to nine servings of fruits and veggies we eat each day account for our polyphenol intake?